ToolboxHub/ToolboxToolbox/README.md

 matlab -nosplash -nodesktop -r "userpath(fullfile(getenv('HOME'), 'Documents', 'MATLAB'));exit"
 ```

+## Test It
 In Matlab, try deploying a sample toolbox called [sample-repo](https://github.com/ToolboxHub/sample-repo), which contains a file called `master.txt`.
-You should find find this file on your Matlab path.
+You should find this file on your Matlab path.
 ```
 tbUse('sample-repo');
 which master.txt